Let's Get Married (The Proclaimers song)

-"Let's Get Married" is a song by Scottish rock duo the Proclaimers.
-Released in February 1994, it was the lead single from their third studio album, Hit the Highway.
-As the title strongly suggests, this is a marriage-themed song.
-The single charted in the United Kingdom, Austria and Canada.
+"Let's Get Married" is a song by Scottish rock duo and brothers the Proclaimers.
+Released in February 1994 by Chrysalis Records, it was the lead single from their third studio album, Hit the Highway (1994).
+As the title strongly suggests, this is a marriage-themed song and it was produced by Pete Wingfield.
+The single charted in the United Kingdom, Austria, Iceland and Canada.
+Released in the United Kingdom in February 1994, the music video for "Let's Get Married", directed by Lindy Heymann, was filmed in the Mojave Desert and in Las Vegas.